huangrt01/CS-Notes/OSTEP-Operating-Systems-Three-Easy-Pieces.md

   * The pid parameter specifies the set of child processes for which to wait.
 If pid is -1, the call waits for any child process.
 If pid is 0, the call waits for any child process in the process group of the caller.
 If pid is greater than zero, the call waits for the process with process id pid.
 If pid is less than -1, the call waits for any process whose process group id equals the absolute value of pid.
 * 5.8    [注意子进程返回0](https://blog.csdn.net/beautysleeper/article/details/52585224)

-<a id="markdown-6mechanism-limited-direct-execution" name="6mechanism-limited-direct-execution"></a>
 #### 6.Mechanism: Limited Direct Execution
-<a id="markdown-crux-how-to-efficiently-virtualize-the-cpu-with-control" name="crux-how-to-efficiently-virtualize-the-cpu-with-control"></a>
 ##### CRUX: how to efficiently virtualize the cpu with control
 * limited direct execution
-<a id="markdown-crux-how-to-perform-restricted-operations" name="crux-how-to-perform-restricted-operations"></a>
 ##### CRUX: how to perform restricted operations
 * aside: open() read()这些系统调用是trap call，写好了汇编，参数和系统调用number都放入well-known locations
   * 概念：trap into the kernel        return-from-trap        trap table    trap handler